mujahidi/acf-typography/readme.txt

 = Q. Does it enqueue selected Google Fonts? =
 A. Yes.
 This plugin automatically enqueues user selected Google Fonts to front-end of posts/pages.

+= Q. Does it support Gutenberg Blocks? =
+A. Yes.
+This plugin does support Gutenberg Blocks created with ACF.

 = Q. How can I contribute? =
-A. Join in on Github repository https://github.com/mujahidi/acf-typography
+A. Join in on Github repository [@mujahidi/acf-typography](https://github.com/mujahidi/acf-typography)

 == Screenshots ==